MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Register-CauPlugin.md

 ```

 ## DESCRIPTION
-The **Register-CauPlugin** cmdlet registers a Cluster-Aware Updating (CAU) software updating plug-in
+The `Register-CauPlugin` cmdlet registers a Cluster-Aware Updating (CAU) software updating plug-in
 on the local computer.

-CAU always uses a plug-in when performing updates, although you do not need to register a plug-in
+CAU always uses a plug-in when performing updates, although you don't need to register a plug-in
 because CAU uses the **Microsoft.WindowsUpdatePlugin** plug-in by default.
 This plug-in communicates
 with the Windows Update Agent software resident on each node, the same software that is used when
 updates are downloaded from Windows Update or Microsoft Update, or from a Windows Server Update